csarnacki/SQL-Employee-Database/README.md

 When Node.js is run in the command line, a list of options appears in the CLI and the user can then use the arrow keys to choose what they would like to see.
 Sample data is already included in the SQL files, or the user can decide to create their own data to use.

+Here is a link to a video demonstrating the program in use.

+<iframe src="https://drive.google.com/file/d/1ljy0Qf9zqw1pDGb-CL9GEqx0N82SIJzD/preview" width="640" height="480"></iframe>